Spring officially kicked off in NC yesterday. I think she slept in, though. It was below freezing this morning.

 It’s a busy season in our household.
 My youngest (Matthew) has a big fourth-grade project wrapping up tonight called “Faces of History.”
 Over the last few months, he’s chosen a person from the Middle Ages (this year’s time period) as his subject, written a short research paper citing multiple sources, and prepared an oral presentation to give in front of his classmates and their parents.

-My wife (Sherry) is the tutor for the class and in addition to working with him, she's co-leading the coordination of the event.
+My wife (Sherry) is the tutor for the class, and in addition to working with him, she's co-leading the event coordination.

 Since the paper required multiple sources and had a length constraint, his first draft was way too long.
 There were all kinds of cool events and facts about the subject he earmarked to write about.
 With Sherry’s help, he revised multiple drafts — doing the hard work of culling the paper down to the essentials without sacrificing the story.